 Residential property prices and the number of transfers are an indication of the health of the housing market, which is connect to the broader economy through housing construction, finance, consumer confidence, and GDP.

-The ABS publication also includes data on residential property price indexes and the total value of the residential dwelling stock.
-See ABS – Residential Property Price Indexes: Eight Capital Cities (www.abs.gov.au/statistics/economy/price-indexes-and-inflation/residential-property-price-indexes-eight-capital-cities) for further information, including in-depth commentary and analysis, in particular, the data Quality Declaration.
-Source reference Data downloads: tables 4 and 5.
+The ABS publication also includes data on estimates of the total value of residential dwelling stock.
+See ABS – Total Value of Dwellings (www.abs.gov.au/statistics/economy/price-indexes-and-inflation/total-value-dwellings/latest-release) for further information, including in-depth commentary and analysis, in particular, the data Quality Declaration.
+Source reference Data downloads: table 2.